egedursun/bimod-lab/README.md

 ---

-- [ ] Active Success logging for tracking the success of the application.
 - [ ] Integrating the Payment Gateway to get the payment done (for balance) + credit card safety / storage and usage
 - [ ] Privacy Policy and Terms of Service development & integration for the application.
 - [ ] Proper Documentation & tutorial, instructions (FAQ and Support) for the application.